DataRootUniversity/ds-fundamentals/docker-flask-project/DOC.md

   - ids should be integer
   - Such actor and movie ids record should exist
 - **`actor_clear_relations():`**
-  - ids for actor and movie should be specified
+  - id should be specified
-  - ids should be integer
+  - id should be integer
-  - Such actor and movie ids record should exist
+  - Such actor id record should exist

 Use [`flask.make_response`](https://kite.com/python/docs/flask.make_response) to construct correctly formatted responses.
 For **correct** response use code `200`, and `400` for **bad requests**.
 Here is a **template** for you to implement needed operations handlers (with a few completed examples as a bonus)